Sylvia Hanika

 Sylvia Hanika (born 30 November 1959) is a former professional tennis player from Germany.
-She is best remembered for finishing runner-up at the French Open in 1981, and for winning the Year End Championships in 1982.
-She was ranked as high as No. 5 in the world and played left-handed.
+She is remembered for finishing as the runner-up at the French Open in 1981 and for winning the Year End Championships in 1982.
+She was ranked as high as No. 5 in the world.

 Career

 Hanika turned professional in 1977.
-In 1981, Hanika reached the women's singles final at the French Open, where she was defeated 6–2, 6–4 by Hana Mandlíková.
+In 1981, Hanika reached the women's singles final at the French Open, where she was defeated in two sets by Hana Mandlíková.

-In 1982, Hanika posted the biggest win of her career when she defeated world No. 2 Martina Navratilova 1–6, 6–3, 6–4 in the final of the Avon Series Championships at Madison Square Garden in New York City.
-The Garden was also the site of Hanika's last big singles win: a 6–4, 6–4 defeat of No. 3 Chris Evert in the first round of the Virginia Slims Championships in 1987.
+In 1982, Hanika posted the biggest win of her career when she defeated world No. 2 Martina Navratilova in three sets in the final of the Avon Series Championships at Madison Square Garden in New York City.
+The Garden was also the site of Hanika's last big singles win: a straight sets victory against No. 3 Chris Evert in the first round of the Virginia Slims Championships in 1987.

 Hanika won her final top-level singles title in Athens, Greece in 1986.
 She retired from the tour in 1990, having won six professional singles titles and one doubles title.

-Between serves she was known to bounce the ball more than anyone tennis commentator and historian Bud Collins remembers: "...as many as into the 30s.
+Between serves, she was known to bounce the ball more than anyone tennis commentator and historian Bud Collins remembers: "as many as into the 30s.
 If she faulted on the first, it was awful, another 30 or so bounces."